From BR Bullpen

 Russ Morman appeared in nine different seasons in the major leagues, mostly as a first baseman, but only accumulated 470 at-bats during those seasons as he was also in the minors for most of each season.
 Despite only appearing in 4 games for the 1997 Florida Marlins, he still was awarded with a World Series ring.
 His major league career lasted from 1986 to 1997, while his minor league career went from 1983 to 1999.
 He became especially good as a minor league slugger after he passed the age of 30.

 Morman was a first round pick in 1983 by the Chicago White Sox, and spent four seasons in the minors before coming up for the first time with the White Sox in August of 1986.
-He had shown some power, slugging .512 in 1985 with Glens Falls, and then .703 in 21 games with Buffalo that same year.
+He had shown some power, slugging .512 in 1985 with the Glens Falls White Sox, and then .703 in 21 games with Buffalo that same year.

 1986 was the year when Morman got his most major league at-bats by far.
 He had 159 at-bats, hitting a decent .252 on a team that hit .247.